zhizhen-kyle-luo/ProviderInsurer/experiments/results/infliximab_crohns_case_b_BUREAUCRATIC_audit.md

 Physical Exam: Long-standing Crohn's disease with recent recurrence of obstructive symptoms.
 Colonoscopy reveals inflammatory stenosis at anastomosis site.

 PROVIDER TREATMENT JUSTIFICATION (from approved PA request):
-Diagnostic Confidence: 0.95
+Diagnosis Codes: K50.012 (Crohn's disease of small intestine with intestinal obstruction), K56.60 (Unspecified intestinal obstruction)
-Rationale: The patient has a well-documented history of ileal Crohn's disease with prior ileocecal resection and recurrent subocclusive episodes.
-She has failed Azathioprine maintenance therapy, and endoscopic recurrence with stenosis has been documented.
-The patient's high-risk phenotype aligns with clinical guidelines recommending combination therapy of Infliximab and Azathioprine.
-Diagnostic criteria are satisfied, and objective evidence supports the diagnosis and treatment plan.
+Treatment Justification: The patient has a high-risk phenotype of Crohn's disease with documented failure of maintenance therapy using Azathioprine and endoscopic evidence of recurrence with stenosis.
+Combination therapy with Infliximab and Azathioprine is recommended per clinical guidelines to reduce recurrence, prevent progression, and improve outcomes in patients with complicated Crohn's disease.
-Differential Diagnoses: Ileal Crohn's disease with stenosis, Adhesive small bowel obstruction Treatment Justification: Infliximab is indicated for moderate-to-severe Crohn's disease with high-risk features, including endoscopic recurrence and stenosis, especially following failure of Azathioprine.
-Studies demonstrate efficacy in reducing inflammation and preventing complications.
-Combination therapy with Azathioprine is recommended in high-risk patients per AGA guidelines.
+Clinical Evidence: Objective findings include documentation of ileal Crohn's disease recurrence with stenosis, history of subocclusive episodes, and failure of prior maintenance therapy.
+Endoscopic findings confirm recurrence.
+Infliximab therapy has demonstrated efficacy in reducing inflammation and maintaining remission in high-risk Crohn's disease patients.
-Clinical Evidence: Patient has failed Azathioprine maintenance therapy.
-Endoscopic recurrence and stenosis documented.
-High-risk phenotype necessitates escalation of care to biologic therapy.
-Infliximab is FDA-approved for Crohn's disease management in this context.
+Guidelines Cited: American Gastroenterological Association (AGA) 2021 guidelines for the management of Crohn's disease, ECCO guidelines for Crohn's disease management 2020
-Guidelines Cited: American Gastroenterological Association (AGA) Guidelines on Crohn's Disease Management, FDA prescribing information for Infliximab
+Clinical Notes: 64-year-old female with a longstanding history of ileal Crohn's disease and history of ileocecal resection in 2004 presents with recurrent subocclusive episodes and abdominal pain.
+Her Crohn's disease has been refractory to Azathioprine maintenance therapy, with documented endoscopic recurrence and ileal stenosis.
+Current management includes dietary modifications and symptomatic treatment, but she remains high-risk due to obstructive symptoms and disease recurrence.
+Based on clinical guidelines and her phenotype, combination therapy with Infliximab and Azathioprine is indicated to prevent disease progression and improve patient outcomes.
+Treatment is requested with Infliximab at 5 mg/kg administered as an induction (weeks 0, 2, and 6) followed by maintenance every 8 weeks for 12 months.

 SERVICE REQUEST RATIONALE:
 Patient has failed maintenance therapy with Azathioprine. documented endoscopic recurrence with stenosis.
 Combination therapy (Infliximab + Azathioprine) indicated for high-risk phenotype.